ansys/pyhps/doc/source/user_guide/index.rst

     # get all projects
     projects = jms_api.get_projects()

-Once connected, you can query projects statistics to find out how many jobs are currently running:
+Once connected, you can query project statistics to find out how many jobs are currently running:

 .. code-block:: python